omkarcloud/botasaurus/advanced.md

 ![Reviews view](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/reviews.png)

-To create these views, you need to specify them when adding the Scraper in `backend/scrapers.py`:
+To create these views, you need to specify them when adding the Scraper in `backend/scrapers.py` as follows:

 ```python
 from botasaurus_server.server import Server